 One issue is that of foreign universities, both US/Canadian universities, as well as places in Singapore, HongKong, etc. The other issue is that of choice within India, IISc, IISERs, CMI, IIITs (particularly Hyderabad and Delhi), Ashoka University, etc.

 First of all, I am extremely pleased to see that a couple of students from within the top 1000 have declared that they are not going to join IITs.
-Here is the list I know so far:
+Here is the list I know so far (many thanks to contributors):

 The JEE rank 5 wants to study Mathematics.
 And he is planning to join Indian Institute of Science, Bangalore.